New French Extremity: Women and feminism

-Many of the key filmmakers associated with new extreme films are women and have been discussed in terms of their depiction of women: Catherine Breillat, Claire Denis, Virginie Despentes and Coralie Trinh-Thi, Marina de Van and more recently, Julia Ducournau, Coralie Fargeat, Maja Miloš, and Isabella Eklöf.
-Claire Denis is considered one of the great filmmakers of her generation (Beau Travail was voted #7 on Sight and Sound's Greatest Film Poll 2022).

-Although some of these female filmmakers have tried to downplay their interest in feminism (notably de Van) Breillat and Despentes are important figures in contemporary French discussions around feminism.
-Much early work in French studies explored how films such as Romance, Fat Girl and Anatomy of Hell depicted female sexuality, the construction of femininity, gender identity, and sexual violence.
-Baise-moi has been examined in terms of sexual violence – most notably because of its graphic early rape scene which created significant controversy – female sexuality, and the female gaze.
+Many of the key filmmakers associated with new extreme films are women and have been discussed in terms of their depictions of women: Catherine Breillat, Claire Denis, Virginie Despentes and Coralie Trinh-Thi, Marina de Van, and, more recently, Julia Ducournau, Coralie Fargeat, Maja Miloš, and Isabella Eklöf.
+Although some of these female filmmakers have tried to downplay their interest in feminism (e.g., de Van), Breillat, and Despentes are important figures in contemporary French discussions of feminism.
+Work in French studies has explored how films such as Romance, Fat Girl, and Anatomy of Hell depicted female sexuality, the construction of femininity, gender identity, and sexual violence.
+Baise-moi has been examined in terms of sexual violence—most notably because of its graphic early rape scene, which created significant controversy—female sexuality, and the female gaze.
 In My Skin, Raw, Clip, and Holiday have also all been explored in terms of their depiction of female sexual awakening, gendered power relations, sexual violence, and the construction of gender.
-Key issues for feminist film studies including sexuality, sexual violence, the gaze, and gender are repeated concerns for new extreme films, especially those directed by women.
+Key issues for feminist film studies, including sexuality, sexual violence, the gaze, and gender, are repeated concerns for new extreme films, especially those directed by women.